PhaseAug: A Differentiable Augmentation for Speech Synthesis to Simulate One-to-Many Mapping: Results

 \section{Results}

 Table \ref{tab:result} denotes the results from the models trained with or without PhaseAug.
 Without some cases of MCD and V/UV F1, our method improves the evaluation metrics for HiFi-GAN and MelGAN generators.
 Especially, PhaseAug improves periodicity (average $3\%$ decreased), which is the most important metric related to the artifacts.
 In addition, models with $10\%$ dataset and PhaseAug show better MAE than models with $100\%$ dataset and without PhaseAug.
-There are no statistically significant differences between MOS tests due to overlapped CI ranges.
+There are no statistically significant differences between MOS tests.
 MOS of augmented ground truth signals also do not have significant difference between ground truth signals.
+However, models with PhaseAug show higher preferences with significant differences without MelGAN $1\%$ case, since $1\%$ of dataset is not enough to train MelGAN.

-\section{Discussion, Limitation, and Future Work}
+\section{{Discussion, Limitation, and Future Work}}

 In this work, we propose PhaseAug, the first differentiable augmentation for speech synthesis to overcome the discriminator overfitting and the one-to-one paired data problem.
 Our method rotates the phases of speech to simulate one-to-many mapping for vocoder discriminators.
 With PhaseAug, we could enhance the value of evaluation metrics without modifying network architectures.
 Since PhaseAug is also effective in limited dataset cases, we expect that our method could be applicable during fine-tuning GAN-based vocoder with a small dataset.